Colorrr34/Colorrr34/README.md

 I love the vast avaiability of resources in the software development field and am currently working my best to expand my skillset and deepening my knowledge.

 I have built two fullstack projects for now (Please check below for the project section).
-In the mean time, I am learning Python and I will build a project with it in the future
+In the mean time, I am learning Go and I am a building a project with it.

 ## Skills (Current):